ashfaqnesar/Data-Engineering/README.md

 - 👋 Hi, I’m @Ashfaq
-- 👀 I’m interested in ...Data Engineering
+- 👀 I’m interested in ...Devops
 - 🌱 I’m currently learning ...
-AWS,Python and SQL
+AWS, Jenkins, Docker
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ... ashfaqnesar@hotmail.com